setms/book/docs/requirements/analysis.md

 Instead, the simplistic model is to talk to subject-matter experts (SMEs) and to write down what you hear.
 Of course this results in problems when we attempt to tap into an SME's vast tacit knowledge.

+Domain-Driven Design (DDD) is a step in the right direction @@Evans2014.
+It offers the _domain model_ as help in requirements elicitation.
+However, the books that SWEBOK V3 posits as the body of knowledge for requirements don't mention DDD.
+Neither does the V4 draft.

 The requirements themselves are much more fluid than in the traditional engineering fields.
 As an example, let's look at scale requirements.
 A civil engineer, for example, designs a bridge for a given load.